IBM-Bluemix-Docs/certificate-manager/access-management.md

 2. From the navigation on the service details page, select **Manage**.
 3. Select a certificate.
 4. In the certificate details, find the certificate CRN.
 5. Copy the certificate ID.
 The CRN contains different values that are all separated by a colon (`:`).
-The certificate ID is the last value in your CRN (e.g e20cb664efcbfa2c2f57801230d246a6)).
+The certificate ID is the last value in your CRN; for example: `e20cb664efcbfa2c2f57801230d246a6)`